BLACK0X80/BLACK-KERNEL/README.md

 <div align="center">

-BLACK-KRENEL stands on the shoulders of giants and wouldn't be possible without the incredible work of the operating systems community.
+BLACK-KERNEL stands on the shoulders of giants and wouldn't be possible without the incredible work of the operating systems community.

 <br/>